Sinners (2025 film): Production

 Principal photography began in New Orleans on April 14, 2024, under the working title Grilled Cheese, and wrapped on July 17.
 It was shot by cinematographer Autumn Durald Arkapaw on 65 mm film using a combination of IMAX 15-perf and Ultra Panavision 70 cameras and scenes thus alternate between the 1.43:1 and 2.76:1 aspect ratios.
 In shooting this movie, Arkapaw became the first female director of photography to shoot any movie on large format IMAX film.
 Kodak created a 65mm version of their Ektachrome 100D 5294 film stock specifically for the production, where it was used for a flashback sequence.
 The production spent $67.6 million on-location in Louisiana.
 The film's allocated budget was reported to have ultimately risen to around $100 million.
-The film's production designer Hannah Beachler has acknowledged that the way the church in the film was designed included crossed beams that made the "Wakanda Forever" gesture and paid homage to the late Black Panther star Chadwick Boseman.
+The film's production designer Hannah Beachler acknowledged that the way the church in the film was designed included crossed beams that made the "Wakanda Forever" gesture and paid homage to the late Chadwick Boseman, star of the Marvel Cinematic Universe (MCU) film Black Panther (2018).

 Industrial Light & Magic (ILM), Storm Studios, Rising Sun Pictures, Base FX, Baraboom Studios, Light VFX and Outpost VFX provided the film's visual effects.
-Some of the film's costumes were originally designed by Ruth E. Carter for the planned Marvel Cinematic Universe (MCU) film Blade, but when production on it stalled Carter was approached by Coogler to work on the film.
+Some of the film's costumes were originally designed by Ruth E. Carter for the planned MCU film Blade, but when production on it stalled, Carter was approached by Coogler to work on his film.
 Given both films' shared time period and similar settings within the Prohibition era, Carter was able to reuse her research for Sinners and was allowed by Marvel Studios to buy costumes she made originally for Blade to be used on Sinners.
 Marvel Studios president Kevin Feige said the studio no longer needed the costumes after deciding to move Blade from a period setting, so they were happy for Carter to use them on Coogler's film.

 Influences

-Coogler has admitted that Robert Rodriguez was a filmmaker he idolized growing up and took inspiration from two of his films in particular when coming up with the idea for Sinners: From Dusk Till Dawn (1996) and The Faculty (1998).
-Coogler also cited an array of other films as influences, including the Coen Brothers’ No Country for Old Men (2007), Inside Llewyn Davis (2013), and Fargo (1996), John Carpenter's The Thing (1982).
+Coogler cited the films of Quentin Tarantino, Jordan Peele, Christopher Nolan (who is given an on-screen special thanks credit), Francis Ford Coppola, Brian De Palma, Spike Lee and the Metallica song "One" as sources of inspiration.
+He stated that Robert Rodriguez was a filmmaker he idolized growing up and took inspiration from two of his films in particular when coming up with the idea for Sinners: From Dusk Till Dawn (1996) and The Faculty (1998).
+Coogler also cited an array of other films as influences, including the Coen Brothers' No Country for Old Men (2007), Inside Llewyn Davis (2013), and Fargo (1996), as well as John Carpenter's The Thing (1982).
 He also noted that the Disney Channel Original Movie The Luck of the Irish (2001) was a major influence.
-Another key influence for the filmmaker was one particular television classic: Rod Serling's The Twilight Zone (1959-1964), with his favorite episode being "The Last Rites of Jeff Myrtlebank".
-The biggest non-cinematic influence was Stephen King's novel Salem's Lot (1975).
+Another key influence for the filmmaker was Rod Serling's The Twilight Zone (1959–1964), with his favorite episode being "The Last Rites of Jeff Myrtlebank".
+The biggest non-cinematic influence was Stephen King's novel 'Salem's Lot (1975).